SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ### emic/etic

-An ⟮emic unit⟯ is an abstract unit of a number of variant forms.
+»⟮An emic unit⟯« is ⟮an abstract unit⟯ of ⟮a number of⟯ ⟮variant forms⟯.
-An etic unit is a variant form of an emic unit.
+»⟮An etic unit⟯« is ⟮a variant form⟯ of ⟮＿an emic unit＿⟯.
-Various types of emic/etic units exists for different fields/concerns.
+⟮Various types of⟯ ⟮＿emic/etic units＿⟯ exists for ⟮different fields/concerns⟯.
-Emic units carry the name of the etic unit, suffixed with -eme.
+⟮＿Emic units＿⟯ carry ⟮the name of ＿the etic unit＿⟯, ⟮suffixed with -eme⟯.
-Etic units of the same emic units are allo-.
+⟮＿Etic units＿⟯ of ⟮the same ＿emic units＿⟯ are ⟮allo-⟯.

 table:emic unit|etic unit-
 ⟮phoneme⟯|⟮phone⟯
 ⟮morpheme⟯|⟮morph⟯
 ⟮grapheme⟯|⟮glyph⟯
-phraseme|phrase
-sememe|seme
-pragmeme|pract
-lingueme|ling
-grammeme|gram
-lexical unit/lexeme|lex
+⟮phraseme⟯|⟮phrase⟯
+⟮sememe⟯|⟮seme⟯
+⟮pragmeme⟯|⟮pract⟯
+⟮lingueme⟯|⟮ling⟯
+⟮grammeme⟯|⟮gram⟯
+⟮lexical unit/lexeme⟯|⟮lex⟯

 ### things

-A linguistic unit is a generic name for an element which forms a sequence with others of its kind.
+»⟮A linguistic unit⟯« is ⟮a generic name⟯ for ⟮an element⟯ which ⟮forms a sequence with others of its kind⟯.
-A linguistic unit may be a phoneme, morpheme, phraseme, grapheme... (but isn't necessarily emic) A segment is a linguistic unit of which we're not sure which linguistic unit it is, or which it is is irrelevant.
+^A linguistic unit may be e.g. phoneme, morpheme, phraseme, grapheme, syllable...
+»⟮A segment⟯« is ⟮＿a linguistic unit＿⟯ of which ⟮we're not sure which linguistic unit it is⟯, or ⟮for which it is irrelevant⟯.
-A lingueme is any linguistic emic unit which can be independently learned and transmitted.
+»⟮A lingueme⟯« is ⟮any linguistic emic unit⟯ which can be independently learned and transmitted.
 A linguistic item is any linguistic thing under analysis

 ### feature